sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-universal-anniversary.png)

+*Note: If you do not have the Windows 10 Aniversary edition installed, please select the previous SDK*

-6. Recompile the app and check if the build completes without errors.
+5. Recompile the app and check if the build completes without errors.
 Press `F6` or use the menu `BUILD|Build Solution`

     ![alt tag](img/UwpToIotHub/vs-build-succeeded.png)

-7. Start the app by pressing `F5` or use the menu `DEBUG|Start Debugging`
+6. Start the app by pressing `F5` or use the menu `DEBUG|Start Debugging`
-8. The app starts and an empty form is shown
+7. The app starts and an empty form is shown

 The app is created.
 You are now ready to add a connection to the IoT Hub.